junxit/us-congress-bills-114/bill.md

     - **(A)** the National Oceanic and Atmospheric Administration;
     - **(B)** other Federal agencies;
     - **(C)** State and local government; and
-    - **(D)** the private sector; and
+    - **(D)** the private sector;
   - **(4)** coordinating with, seeking assistance and cooperation of, and providing liaison to the Federal Geographic Data Committee pursuant to Office of Management and Budget Circular A–16 and Executive Order 12906 of April 14, 1994 (59 Fed.
 Reg.
 17671), as amended by Executive Order 13286 of March 5, 2003 (68 Fed.
 Reg.
-10619).
+10619); and
+  - **(5)** developing and maintaining a best practices document that sets out the best practices used by the Secretary in carrying out the program and providing such document to the United States Geological Survey, the Corps of Engineers, and other relevant Federal agencies.
 - **(d)** *Filling needs and gaps* In carrying out the program, the Secretary shall—
   - **(1)** maximize the use of remote sensing and other geospatial data collection activities conducted for other purposes and under other authorities;
   - **(2)** focus on filling data needs and gaps for coastal management issues, including with respect to areas that, as of the date of the enactment of this Act, were underserved by coastal data and the areas of the Arctic that are under the jurisdiction of the United States;